embodied-computation-group/Cardioception/docs/source/examples/R/README.md

 ![](readme_figures/Bayseiananalysis.png)

 #### Note that this bayesian analysis is made on a different participant than the composite plot above.
-Which is why there seems to be widely different values in the two plots
+Which is why there seems to be widely different values for the threshold and slope, in the two plots.